 Suffice to say, the day is built around separating you from as much of your money as possible.

-Of course, there are deals to be had and thus, in some cases, spending on Black Friday can, in fact, be the more fiscally responsible way to go.
+Of course, there are deals to be had and so, in some cases, spending on Black Friday can, in fact, be a good thing for your finances.